dPacc/Machine-Learning/Regression/Decision_Tree_Regression/README.md

 # Decision Tree Regression: -

-Tree based learning algorithms are known to be one of the best aalgorithms in Machine-Learning.
+Tree based learning algorithms are known to be one of the best algorithms in Machine-Learning.
 Tree based methods empower predictive models with high accuracy, stability and ease of interpretation.
 Unlike linear models, they map non-linear relationships quite well and are adaptable at solving any kind of problem at hand (classification or regression).